rav2040/json-stringify-lite/README.md

 ### stableJsonStringify(*value*,[ *compareFunction*[, *safe*]])

 A deterministic version of `jsonStringify()`.
 It performs the same as `jsonStringify()` with the exception that object entries are sorted before being serialized.
-This ensures that consistent output is produced for the same input.
+This ensures that consistent output is produced for the same input, at the cost of reduced performance.

 #### Parameters